nicholasdille/k8s-caph-talos/README.md

 - `TALOS` defaults to `false`
 - `PACKER_REBUILD` defaults to `false` but is automatically set to `true` if no suitable image is found

+The following environment variables enable debugging the script:
+- `STOP_AFTER_CLUSTER_YAML` stops the script after the cluster configuration has been generated

 ## Internals

 This is how the script works: